XjSv/Cooked/readme.txt

 == Upgrade Notice ==

-Version 1.8.10 includes improvements to translation handling and a fix for incorrect textdomain loading when using Loco Translate.
+Version 1.9.1 includes a hotfix for the permalink structure that was introduced in version 1.9.0.
+Update is highly recommended!

 == Changelog ==

+= 1.9.1 =
+* **FIX:** Hotfix for the permalink structure.

 = 1.9.0 =
 * **TWEAK:** Updated the Drag & Drop library to the latest version.